Take off the brakes and jump-start your career today!

 Cost: $580 (includes $60 lab fee)

-This course provides students with basic entry-level fundamentals of automotive internal combustion engine systems, history, maintenance, and repair.
+This course provides students with the basic fundamentals of automotive internal combustion engine systems, including history, maintenance, and repair.
 Students will explore diagnostic repairs, electrical system diagnosis, brake inspection and service, engine performance, periodic maintenance, oil changes, lubrication, and coolant system service.
 The course utilizes Auto Service Excellence (ASE) content.
 12 sessions.

 View in Course Search

-SYN #24344
+SYN #28583

-Tuesdays and Thursdays, 1/20-2/26
+Tuesdays and Thursdays, 5/26 - 7/7

 6:00-9:30 p.m.